jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This section applies for the purposes of sections CB 6A and CB 16A (which relate to the bright-line test for residential land), and Part D (Deductions) when residential land is transferred on a settlement of relationship property.
 Transfer at cost
 (2) The transfer is treated as a disposal and acquisition for an amount that equals the total cost of the residential land to the transferor at the date of transfer.
-Date of acquisition
+Bright-line start date
-(3) The transferee is treated as having acquired property in the residential land on the relevant date, for the transferor’s acquisition, in section CB 6A.
+(3) The transferee’s bright-line start date for the land is the transferor’s bright-line start date.

 ### FB 3 Land acquired for certain purposes or under certain conditions
 When this section applies